genome/bfx-workshop/README.md

 ## Participation

 There are no requirements or qualifications to participate in the BFX Workshop.
 However, this course ramps up quickly and you will need to have basic competency at the unix command line within the first three weeks.
-We will cover some of these skills in the first two weeks of class, but if you are new to working at a terminal, we **strongly recommend** that you work through the command-line exercises listed on the prerequisites page ahead of the course, and/or block out some substantial time to work through them in the first two weeks.
+We will cover some of these skills in the first two weeks of class, but if you are new to working at a terminal, we **strongly recommend** that you block out some substantial time to work through the command-line exercises in the first two week's assignments.

 If you are not taking the course for credit, there are no attendance requirements.
 There will be "assignments" given during most lectures and we strongly encourage you to complete them in order to get the most out of the course - lectures are no substitute for hands-on learning!